-- Ensure the Always Activate option is DISABLED and applied for each module on the Here and Applied For each module on the

-NetOps > Manage NetOps Modules dashboard. - 2.
-In the Menu Pane, select 🗟 Node Tools > Config Templates.
+- 1. Ensure the Always Activate option is DISABLED and applied for each module on the 器 NetOps > Manage NetOps Modules dashboard. - 2.
+In the Menu Pane, select Rode Tools > Config Templates.

 The CONFIG TEMPLATES dashboard is displayed defaulted to the AUTHENTICATION tab.